janhavigarg875-dotcom/janhavigarg875-dotcom/README.md

 languages_spoken: ["English", "Hindi"]
 ```

-I am a Computer Science Engineering undergraduate focused on building **production-grade software systems** at the intersection of **full stack engineering** and **applied AI/ML**.
+I am a Computer Science Engineering undergraduate at **Lovely Professional University** *(Class of 2029)*, focused on building **production-grade software systems** at the intersection of **full stack engineering** and **applied AI/ML**.
 My work spans embedded systems and IoT, relational database design, and modern web application architecture — approached with a **product engineering mindset** rather than a purely academic one.

 I care about writing clean, maintainable code, understanding systems end-to-end, and shipping projects that solve real problems — from edge-AI climate monitoring devices to full-stack web platforms.